How to convert gas units to kWh.

 Divide this figure by 3.6 and you’ll have your gas usage in kWh.

 As an example, if you used 100 cubic meters of gas and had a calorific figure of 38 then it would be:

 100 x 38 x 1.02264 ÷ 3.6 = 1,079.45 kWh

 Converting an imperial gas meter.

-So if you used 100 cubic feet, the calculator would be:
+So if you used 50 hcf, the calculation would be:

-If your imperial meter measures in hundreds of feet then you’ll need to multiply by 0.0283 rather than 2.83.
-If it’s thousands then it’ll be 28.3.
+If your imperial meter measures in cubic feet (which is unusual these days) then you’ll need to multiply by 0.0283 rather than 2.83.
+If it’s thousands of cubic feet then it’ll be 28.3.
 It can be quite difficult to tell from your meter which units it is recording in, so please get in touch if you're not sure.

 What is the calorific value?